IN-CORE/incore-docs/manual/source/pyincore_data.md

     conda install -c in-core pyincore-data
     ```

-   For update replace `install` with `update`.
+   For updating pyIncore-data, replace `install` with `update` in the above command.

-2. To check that the package is installed run
+2. To check that the pyIncore-data package is installed, run the following command:
     ```
     conda list
     ```

-    It will again list all packages currently installed.
+    This will list all packages currently installed.

 ### Example

-Jupyter notebook showing the acquisition of the census block group data and convert it to various format,
+The Jupyter notebook below uses pyIncore-data to acquire census block group data and converts it
-such as shape files and other format.
+to different formats including shapefile and other formats.
 The shapefile format is a geospatial vector data
 format for geographic information system (GIS) software developed by Esri for interoperability among GIS software products.

 Example: [pyincore-data-example.ipynb](https://github.com/IN-CORE/incore-docs/blob/master/notebooks/pyincore-data-example.ipynb)